 Das Spittelberg: Spittelberggasse 12

 Carrying Emperor Joseph I’s name, Vienna’s smallest district by size reveals charming and historic finds at almost every corner.
 The district that many of Vienna’s senior figures in the cultural and legal world, actors, journalists and academics call their home, spans a square between Vienna City Hall and outer ring road Gürtel.
 To explore this typical Viennese Vorstadt start just behind the Vienna City Hall.
 While main streets such as Josefstädter Strasse and Florianigasse make for a fine walk, do venture out into smaller alleys such as Tulpengasse.
-For example, Josefstädter Strasse lines up traditional neighborhood Café Hummel, charming dumpling deli Knödelmanufaktur (no 88), historic pharmacy Alte Löwen Apotheke (no 25) and Viennese restaurant Fromme Helene (no 15), which boasts a spectacular historic courtyard.
+For example, Josefstädter Strasse lines up Viennese restaurant Fromme Helene (no 15), which boasts a spectacular historic courtyard, historic pharmacy Alte Löwen Apotheke (no 25), traditional neighborhood Café Hummel (no 66), and charming dumpling deli Knödelmanufaktur (no 88).
+Just before Josefstädter Strasse ends, turn left into Blindengasse to discover the stunning Art Deco façade of Das Kleine Paradies (The Little Paradise).
+In this former type writing shop, local wine and food entrepreneurs Michaela Klein and Eschi Fiege run a contemporary bistro packed with character and serving finest comfort food.

 In the evenings, visit either a play at Theater in Der Josefstadt, one of Vienna’s oldest and most prestigious.
 If your German is patchy visit Vienna’s wonderful English Theatre in nearby Josefsgasse.